Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 Fully Pleasing to God

 How do we live a life that is fully pleasing to God?
 Two specific ways are given in the last part of verse 10.
-We are bear fruit in every good work and increase in the knowledge of God.
+We are to “bear fruit in every good work and increase in the knowledge of God.”

 Bearing fruit is the mark of a true believer.
-Bearing fruit in every good work separates the true believer from the one who simply professes to believe.
-Bearing fruit covers the entire scope of the Christian’s life.
-In everything we do, in all that we say, in the goals and aspirations we have and in the opportunities put before us, we are to live out our faith in a way that pleases God.
+Bearing fruit “in every good work” separates the true believer from the one who simply professes to believe.
+Bearing fruit covers the entire scope of the Christian life.
+In everything we do, in all that we say, in the goals and aspirations we have, and in the opportunities put before us, we are to live out our faith in a way that pleases God.
 In that process, we bear fruit.

-The only way that we can bear fruit is to believe in Jesus.
+The only way that we can bear fruit is through saving faith in Christ alone.
 In John 15:4-5, Jesus says, “No branch can bear fruit by itself; it must remain in the vine.
-Neither can you bear fruit unless you remain in Me.
-I am the Vine; you are the branches.
-If a man remains in Me and I in him, he will bear much fruit; apart from Me you can do nothing.”
+Neither can you bear fruit unless you remain in me.
+I am the vine; you are the branches.
+If a man remains in me and I in him, he will bear much fruit; apart from me you can do nothing.”

 Jesus clearly taught that we know those who belong to Him by their fruits, that is, by the actions of their lives.
 Matthew 7:16-17, “You will know them by their fruits.
 Grapes are not gathered from thorn bushes nor figs from thistles, are they?
 So every good tree bears good fruit, but the bad tree bears bad fruit.…”

 The description of bearing fruit in the pages of the Bible should call each one of us to examine our own lives.
 Jesus said, “No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.”
-We must ask ourselves, “Are we truly, by God’s grace through faith in Jesus, “in the Vine”?
+We must ask ourselves, “Are we truly, by God’s grace through saving faith in Jesus, “in the vine”?
 Do we belong to Christ?
 And if not, do we know the promise that Jesus gives in John 6:37?
-In that verse Jesus assures us, “All that the Father gives Me will come to Me, and the one who comes to Me I will certainly not cast out.”
+In that verse Jesus assures us, “All that the Father gives me will come to me, and the one who comes to me I will certainly not cast out.”

 In addition to bearing fruit, we please God as we grow in our knowledge of Him.
 Living as Christians means that we never reach a spiritual plateau.
 Rather we always climb upward in seeking to know more about the gracious God who has redeemed us at the cost of His Son, and now lives in us by His Holy Spirit’s indwelling presence.